castorini/docTTTTTquery/README.md

 done
 ```

-## MS MARCO v2 Passage Expansion
+## MS MARCO V2 Passage Expansion

-Here we provide instructions on how to reproduce our docTTTTTquery results for the MS MARCO v2 passage ranking task with the Anserini IR toolkit, using predicted queries which we [opensource](https://huggingface.co/datasets/castorini/msmarco_v2_passage_doc2query-t5_expansions/viewer/default/train) using the [🤗 Datasets library](https://github.com/huggingface/datasets).
+Here we provide instructions on how to reproduce our docTTTTTquery results for the MS MARCO V2 passage ranking task with the Anserini IR toolkit, using predicted queries which we [opensource](https://huggingface.co/datasets/castorini/msmarco_v2_passage_doc2query-t5_expansions/viewer/default/train) using the [🤗 Datasets library](https://github.com/huggingface/datasets).
-Note that this is a very large dataset, so you may need to run it on a TPU.
+Note that this is a very large dataset, so we ran the docTTTTTquery inference step across multiple TPUs.
 In fact, there is a signficant blow-up in the dataset size compared to MS MARCO v1, because of which we choose to only generate 20 queries per passage.
 Also, we use a different docTTTTTquery model trained on the MS MARCO v2 passage ranking dataset.

 We use the [metadata-augmented passage corpus](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-v2.md#passage-collection-augmented) which was shown to have better effectiveness.

-First, we download the expanded queries dataset and expand this corpus using `NUM_QUERIES` queries per passage.
+First, we download the expanded queries dataset and expand this corpus using `NUM_QUERIES` queries per passage:
 ```bash
 export NUM_QUERIES=20
 python3 msmarco-v2/augment_corpus.py --hgf_d2q_dataset castorini/msmarco_v2_passage_doc2query-t5_expansions \